pedroaugusto04/Youtube-to-Text/README.md

 Transcript youtube videos to text.
-To use, download "Transcripter" file and run it.
+To use, extract zip/tar and run main file in folder/dist